williamhullender/osticket-prereqs/README.md

 </p>
 <br />

-When the program is open, click new in the bottom left.
+Click new in the bottom left.

 </p>
 <br />